Health Professions: Physical Therapist Assistant (PTA)

 - If you have never taken or have not recently taken high school or college biology (BIO 1, BIO 100, BIO 101), you may be required to take NAS 2 as a refresher course prior to enrolling in BIO 141.
 Call the Counseling Center, (757) 822-7211 for more information.

 Prior to graduation from the program, students must demonstrate

 computer competency in word processing, spreadsheet, database,

 and internet/e-mail.
 You can either take ITE 115 (Introduction

 to Microcomputer Software), or call the Counseling Center at (757)

-- Twenty hours of documented observation or work hours in each
+- Forty hours of documented observation or work hours, twenty hours in each

 of two different physical therapy practice settings (i.e., outpatient

 and acute care, skilled nursing facility and outpatient, etc.)

 under the supervision of a Physical Therapist or Physical Therapist